lanmarc77/esp-audio-book-player/README.md

 - On the board the ESP32-S3 and it's alternative options
 - On sorting
 - On bookmark storage and cleanup
-- On battery life
-- On MP3 VBR/CBR
+- On MP3/OGG VBR/CBR

 # Ideas/future
 - multi user support
+- wake up timer
 - audio navigation for handicapped people
 - PCB with fitting 3D printable case or fitting for a cheap buyable case